drewish/multivac/_posts/2014-08-13-late-sentences.md

 <!-- -->

-> If our book consumption remains as low as it has been,” he wrote, “at least let us admit that it is because reading is a less exciting pastime than going to the dogs, the pictures or the pub, and not because books, whether bought or borrowed, are too expensive.
+> "If our book consumption remains as low as it has been," he wrote, "at least let us admit that it is because reading is a less exciting pastime than going to the dogs, the pictures or the pub, and not because books, whether bought or borrowed, are too expensive."
 <cite>http://mobile.nytimes.com/blogs/bits/2014/08/09/orwell-is-amazons-latest-target-in-battle-against-hachette/</cite>

 <!-- -->